A Missing Front Against the Gun Epidemic that Arose after the Supreme Court Found a Right to a Gun.

 His first article, “2nd Amendment Still Undecided, Hiding in Plain View” (Law360 1.11.16), was published weeks after the Gun Epidemic was declared and weeks before Justice Scalia’s death.
 That and later articles are available on AEP’s website, including “High Court Gun Rights Case Ignores Key Case Law Problem” (Law360 11.5.20).

 The Court itself has begun to vindicate one key AEP finding, that the amendment’s command “shall not be infringed” protects a sovereign right.
-In 2018, a near-unanimous Court reaffirmed that patent infringement involves a “public,” not “personal right.”
+In 2018, a near-unanimous Court reaffirmed that patents (as in patent infringement) involve “public rights,” over a dissent that “most everyone considered a patent a personal right.”
 That 7-2 decision correcting a related misbelief, ironically by Justice Thomas, a Heller stalwart and author of Bruen, shows popular myth can be undone—in this Court.

-Founding-era scholars are coming around, including the preeminent James Madison scholar and lead on a historians’ Heller amicus brief.
+Founding-era scholars are coming around, including the preeminent James Madison scholar and lead on a historians’ amicus brief in Heller.

 AEP’s breakthrough analysis of every part of the amendment overcomes years of guesswork and futility, and enables a return to and proof of the longtime state right, the undoing of Heller, and an end to this epidemic.